 A quick tip given by many professionals and employment officers centers on meeting people outside the office.
 Conducting interviews in coffee shops, instead of setting them up in conference rooms, can yield better results.

 An employee will relax more in an informal setting, and will most likely show his or her true face.
 This can mean that an absolute genius who is just bad at interviews will show you how amazing he or she is in a relaxed environment.
 However, it can also present to you the true colors of a smooth and fast talker who actually doesn’t know what he or she is going on about.

 And there you have it folks, some tips on how to build the perfect start-up team.
 Your company works only as well as your employees do.
 No matter how well you run everything, no matter how good your equipment is, good employees, trump everything else.
-So, try to create standards upon which you will choose your workers, and actually, stick to these standards.
+So, try to create standards upon which you will choose your workers, and actually, stick to these standards of business management.
 Don’t let amazing talent trump poor character and a horrible personality.
 Avoid posing generic interview questions, and get a good feel of what these people are like outside the office.

 Originally posted 2019-07-25 10:28:40.
 Republished by Blog Post Promoter